Tulsa Zoo: Reception

+Controversies

 The Tulsa Zoo attracted national media attention in 2005 when a group complained about the mention of evolutionary theory and the inclusion of religious icons, theories, and beliefs in zoo displays, including a statue of the Hindu elephant-headed god Ganesha as part of the elephant exhibition.
 The Tulsa Park Board responded by voting to add a display on Creationism.
 The board subsequently reconsidered and reversed its decision, citing widespread public criticism.

+In 2009 and 2010, there were two giraffe deaths associated with the zoo.
+One died from a broken neck after being struck upon transport to the zoo, and another froze to death.
+The death of the second giraffe lead to a $5,000 fine from the USDA.

+In 2025, there were protests at the Tulsa Zoo's acquisition of the L.A.
+Zoo's elephants Billy and Tina, with animal rights advocates saying they should have been moved to a sanctuary.